onflow/fcl-js/.changeset/seven-shoes-sip.md

 "@onflow/fcl": minor
 ---

-Make errors accessible to subscribers from fcl.tx polling (txStatus.error) and throw for onceSealed, onceExecuted, onceFinalized.
-Remove retried polling requests as they are a redundancy already implemented by @onflow/transport-http
+Make errors accessible to subscribers from fcl.tx polling (second argument of callback) and throw error for onceSealed, onceExecuted, onceFinalized promises.
+Also removed retried polling requests as they are a redundancy already implemented by @onflow/transport-http